-Our empirical setup involves the standard aid-on-growth specification with fixed effects, taking advantage of the two-stage least squares (2SLS) setup:
+Our empirical setup involves the standard aid-on-growth specification with fixed effects, taking advantage of the two stage least squares (2SLS) setup:

-(1) $$Aid{it} = \alpha + \beta Muslim{i} \times p(oil){t} + \delta \mathbf{X}{it} + \lambda \mathbf{D}{i} + \zeta \mathbf{D}{t} + \varepsilon{it}$$ where i indexes countries, t indexes years; Muslim is a dummy variable indicating whether at least 70 percent of the country's population identifies with the Islamic religion; p(oil) is the price of oil; $\mathbf{X}$ is a vector of economic, political, and demographic controls for each country; and $\mathbf{D}$ is a vector of country and year fixed effects.
-Aid is expressed as a percentage of GDP, and y is the outcome variable of interest (e.g. economic growth, or consumption as a percentage of GDP).
+(1) $$Aid{it} = \alpha + \beta Muslim_i p(oil)t + \delta X{it} + \lambda D_i + \zeta D_t + \varepsilon{it}$$ where i indexes countries, t indexes years, Muslim is a dummy variable indicating whether at least 70 percent of the country's population identifies with the Islamic religion, p(oil) is the price of oil, X is a vector economic, political, and demographic controls for each country, and D is a vector of country and year fixed effects.
+Aid is expressed as a percentage of GDP, and y is the outcome variable of interest-e.g. economic growth, or consumption as a percentage of GDP.

-(2) $$y{i,t} = a + b \operatorname{Aid}{it} + c \mathbf{X}{it} + d \mathbf{D}{i} + e \mathbf{D}{t} + u{it},$$
+(2) $$y{i,t} = a + b Aid{it} + c X{it} + d D_i + e D_t + u{it}$$ assistance, and for Muslim oil-producing developing countries, the impact of high oil prices will have a direct impact on the economy that dwarfs any increase in foreign aid.
+Appendix A lists the countries that are included.

 Unless otherwise specified, all data are from the World Development Indicators 2005 database from the World Bank and include all available observations from 1960-2003.
-Likewise, our analysis excludes rich countries (classified as high income by the World Bank) and oil producers (classified by British Petroleum 2005).
-Rich countries do not receive development assistance, and for Muslim oil-producing developing countries, the impact of high oil prices will have a direct impact on the economy that dwarfs any increase in foreign aid.
-The countries that are included are listed in Appendix A.
+Likewise, our analysis excludes rich countries (classified as high income by the World Bank) and oil producers (classified by British Petroleum (2005)).
+Rich countries do not receive development

 We choose standard controls that should not introduce unnecessary endogeneity into the aid/economy relationship.
-The controls are real GDP per capita (poor countries receive more aid), log of population (aid is biased toward smaller countries), lagged growth in GDP per capita, and the occurrence of war within the country (both of which may have a first-order effect on the economy, independent of aid).
+The controls are real GDP per capita (poor countries receive more aid), log of population (aid is biased towards smaller countries), lagged growth in GDP per capita, and the occurrence of war within the country (both of which may have a first-order effect on the economy independent of aid).
 As we include dummy variables for year and country as part of our fixed effects specification, it is not necessary to introduce any other spatial or temporal dummies such as world regions, ethnolinguistic fractionalization, or Cold War era.
-Further details on all the included variables and their summary statistics are available in Appendices B and C.
+Further details on the all the included variables and their summary statistics are available in Appendices B and C.

-As we are interested in the short-run effects of aid on the economy, we estimate regressions using annual data as well as data averaged over intervals of four years.
-These periods (1960-1963, 1964-1967, etc.) are intended to help smooth some fluctuations in the independent and dependent variables, but still effectively account for the heterogeneity in our instrument over time.
-For the annual frequency data, we estimate our initial set of regressions using Newey-West standard errors that allow for autocorrelation up to one lag period.
-We estimate our four-year averaged regressions using ordinary least squares (OLS) with Huber-White standard errors.
+As we are interested in the short-run effects of aid on the economy, we estimate regressions using annual data as well as data averaged over intervals of 4 years.
+These periods (1960-1963, 1964-1967, etc.) are intended to help smooth some fluctuations in both the independent and dependent variables, but still effectively account for the heterogeneity in our instrument over time.
+For the annual frequency data we estimate our initial set of regressions using Newey-West standard errors that allow for autocorrelation up to one lag period.
+We estimate our 4-year averaged regressions using ordinary least squares (OLS) with Huber-White standard errors.